stormpath/stormpath-documentation/source/saml_idp_guides.rst

 #.
 Finally, select "RSA-SHA256" as the "SAML Request Signature Algorithm".

 #.
-Once all this information is entered, click on "Create Directory".
+Once all this information is entered, click on **Create Directory**.
 At this point, you will arrive back on the main Directories page.

 2.2.
 Gather Your SAML Directory Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^